dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 }
 ```

-If case, you want for some reason to prevent tracking of specific service, there are couple of options:
+If for some reason you want to prevent tracking of specific service, there are a couple of options:

 Using `preventDisposal` setup option:
 ```cs